dougeby/IntuneDocs/intune/encryption-monitor.md

 ### Recover recovery keys
 - **Administrator**: Administrators can't view personal recovery keys for devices that are encrypted with FileVault.

-- **End-user**: End-users use the company portalCompany Portal website from any device to view the current personal recovery key for any of their managed devices.
+- **End-user**: End-users use the Company Portal website from any device to view the current personal recovery key for any of their managed devices.
 You can't view recovery keys from the Company Portal app.

   To view a recovery key:
-  1. Sign in to the *Intune company Company portal Portal* website from any device.
-2. In the portal, go to **Devices** and select the  macOS device that is encrypted with FileVault. device that has FileVault enabled.
+  1. Sign in to the *Intune Company Portal* website from any device.
+  2. In the portal, go to **Devices** and select the  macOS device that is encrypted with FileVault.
   3. Select **Get recovery key**.
 The current recovery key is displayed.

      On an iPhone, you must select the *three* dots before the *Get recovery key* option appears.